 Award winning presenter, Dr David Bull is a familiar face to all, through his television roles and as an entrepreneur.
-He is an excellent awards host, presenter, conference facilitator and motivational speaker.After Dinner Speaker, Authors, Awards Presenter and Host, Conference Facilitators, Entrepreneurs, Family & Youth, Health & Wellbeing, Motivational & Inspirational, Politics, Presenters, Sex and Relationships
+He is an excellent awards host, presenter, conference facilitator and motivational speaker.After Dinner Speaker, Authors, Awards Presenters and Event Hosts, Conference Facilitators, Entrepreneurs, Family & Youth, Health & Wellbeing, Motivational & Inspirational, Politics, Presenters, Sex and Relationships

 David is an award-winning television presenter, medical doctor and well-known public-figure.
 He has presented a raft of high-profile television shows for the BBC, ITV, Channel 4, Five, Living TV and Sky.
 He is currently working on ‘Inside Out’ (BBC1); ‘The Wright Stuff’ (Five); ‘5 Live’ (BBC) and ‘The Alan Titchmarsh Show’ (ITV).